devops329/devops/instruction/grafanaK6/grafanaK6.md

 ![K6 logo](k6Logo.png)

-K6 automates load testing by playing back requests you make from a browser or writing HTTP requests commands using JavaScript.
+K6 automates load testing by playing back requests you make from a browser or writing HTTP request commands using JavaScript.
 K6 executes the HTTP requests concurrently with the number of simulated users that you define.
 Given enough computation power and network bandwidth you can simulate realistic customer load so that you can gain confidence that the system won't fail when handling real traffic.

 ### History

 In 2000, a pair of developers were working on a multiplayer game that required significant load testing in order to simulate real usage.
-Taking what they learned from building internal load tools they started a consulting company to help other developers benefit from their expertise.
+Taking what they learned from building internal load tools, they started a consulting company to help other developers benefit from their expertise.
 In 2016, they took the next step and coded all the best practices they had learned into an open source SaaS offering named K6.
 In 2021, K6 was acquired by Grafana Labs and became part of Grafana Cloud.

 This is a great example of a small team doing what they love, building something useful, and making a good living in the process.

 ## An example run

 The following results are based upon a load test against the JWT Pizza application that simulates a simple login, look at the menu, and purchase a pizza scenario.
 K6 generates an impressive amount of metrics and visualizations that help to understand how well the application responded to the simulated load.
-The following graph shows 10 concurrent virtual users (VU), making a maximum of 3.33 request per second, with an average 95th percentile response time of 118ms.
+The following graph shows 10 concurrent virtual users (VU), making a maximum of 3.33 requests per second, with an average 95th percentile response time of 118ms.

 ![K6 example test graph](k6ExampleTestGraph.png)